-1. Plan Information Plan Number: Plan Name: 2.
-Plan Type (select all that apply) □ 457(b) □ 401(k) □ 401(a) □ 403(b) □ Other: 3.
-Election of Provisions (select all that apply) Coronavirus-Related Distributions A coronavirus-related distribution is available to participants v not be eligible for a distribution under the terms of the Plan. who have been impacted by COVID-19 and otherwise may Distribution Limit: \$ (up to \$100,000 Participants may take up to the elected distribution limit (aboacross all Plans controlled by this employer between January ☐ Enhanced Loans If this Plan doesn't currently permit loans, you will need to con for your Plan. tact Nationwide for assistance setting up a loan program For a 180-day period beginning March 27, 2020 and ending Sep who are impacted by COVID-19.
-The terms of the loan differ fr Increased Loan Limit: The lesser of: \$ (up to \$100,000) or % (up to 100%) of t he participant's vested account balance Increase the current retirement Plan loan limit to the elected I oan limit (above). ☐ I elect to suspend loan repayments until at least January 1, 202 of payments.
-I. Loan interest will continue to accrue during the suspension 4.
-Authorization I, as the Plan Sponsor or an authorized person acting on behalf o CARES Act provision(s) indicated above. f the Plan Sponsor for the above named Plan(s), elect the Nationwide will update your Plan documents (if applicable) to reflect the above changes.
-Authorized Signer: Printed Name: Signature: Date:
+1. Plan Information Plan Number: Pl an Name: 2.
+Plan Type (select all that apply) ☐ 457(b) ☐ 401(k) ☐ 401(a) ☐ 403(b) [☐ Other: 3.
+Election of Provisions (select all that apply) Coronavirus-Related Distributions A coronavirus-related distribution is availa not be eligible for a distribution under the able to participants who have been impacted by COVID-19 and otherwise may e terms of the Plan.
+Distribution Limit: \$ (up to \$100,000) distribution limit (above), not to exceed 100% of their total vested balance(s), er between January 1, 2020 and December 31, 2020.
+Enhanced Loans If this Plan doesn't currently permit loans, for your Plan. you will need to contact Nationwide for assistance setting up a loan program For a 180-day period beginning March 27, who are impacted by COVID-19.
+The term 2020 and ending September 23, 2020, the Plan may offer loans to participants s of the loan differ from traditional loans: Increased Loan Limit: The lesser of: \$ (up to \$100,000) or % (up to 100%) of the participant's vested account balance Increase the current retirement Plan Ioan limit to the elected loan limit (above).
+I elect to suspend loan repayments until a of payments. at least January 1, 2021.
+Loan interest will continue to accrue during the suspension Comments: 4.
+Authorization I, as the Plan Sponsor or an authorized perso CARES Act provision(s) indicated above. on acting on behalf of the Plan Sponsor for the above named Plan(s), elect the Nationwide will update your Plan docur ments (if applicable) to reflect the above changes.
+Authorized Signer: Printed Name: Signature: Prmitted.